New Jersey

 New Jersey's central location in the Northeast megalopolis helped fuel its rapid growth and suburbanization in the second half of the 20th century.
-Since the beginning of the 21st century, the state's economy has become highly diversified, with major sectors, including New Jersey's role as the world's largest pharmaceutical industry hub— as well as biotechnology, information technology, finance, digital media, filmmaking, and tourism, and it has become an Atlantic seaboard epicenter for logistics and distribution.
+Since the beginning of the 21st century, the state's economy has become highly diversified, with major sectors, including New Jersey's role as the world's largest biopharmaceutical industry hub, and is widely known as the "Medicine Chest of the World".
+New Jersey excels in biotechnology, information technology, STEM education, finance, digital media, filmmaking, and tourism, and it has become an Atlantic seaboard epicenter for logistics and distribution.
 New Jersey is a major destination for immigrants and is home to one of the world's most multicultural populations.
-Echoing historical trends, the state has increasingly re-urbanized, with growth in cities outpacing suburbs since 2008.
+Since the onset of the 21st century, re-urbanization is taking place in New Jersey, particularly near New Jersey Transit rail hubs.
+New Jersey is the fastest-growing state in the U.S. Northeast and one of the fastest-growing in the United States overall, attributed to its resilient economy and aggressive homebuilding policies.

-New Jersey is one of the most educated, affluent, healthy, diverse, and highly developed states in the U.S., ranking high among states in several quality of life metrics.
-New Jersey had a median household income of $99,781 as of 2023, the second-highest of any U.S. state behind Massachusetts.
-Almost one-tenth of all households in the state, or over 323,000, are millionaires, the highest representation of millionaires among all states.
-New Jersey's public school system consistently ranks at or among the top of all U.S. states.
-In 2024, New Jersey was ranked as having the second-healthiest population overall.
-New Jersey ranks near the top on both the American Human Development Index and the standard Human Development Index.
-According to climatology research by the U.S. National Oceanic and Atmospheric Administration, New Jersey has been the fastest-warming state by average air temperature over a 100-year period beginning in the early 20th century, which has been attributed to warming of the North Atlantic Ocean.
+New Jersey is one of the most developed states in the U.S. New Jersey had a median household income of $99,781 as of 2023, the second-highest of any U.S. state behind Massachusetts.
+Almost one-tenth of all households in the state, or over 323,000, are millionaires, the highest representation of millionaires among all states and the highest density per square mile.
+Despite not being a U.S. border state, one-quarter of New Jersey's population is foreign born, the second-highest proportion after California.
+The state ranks near the top on both the American Human Development Index and the standard Human Development Index.
+New Jersey has been ranked the top U.S. state in physical and emotional wellness, despite being one of the most expensive states for residents to live in.

+According to climatology research by the U.S. National Oceanic and Atmospheric Administration, New Jersey has been the fastest-warming state by average air temperature over a 100-year period beginning in the early 20th century, which has been attributed to significant warming of the North Atlantic Ocean, and the coastal waters of the Jersey Shore constitute one of the fastest-warming urban ocean shorelines in the world.